 On a grocery shopping trip we passed by my ex, my boyfriend says ‘don’t you say one word to him.’
 My ex said ‘hello!’
 I said, ‘What’s up!’ and gave him a half hug.
 ‘Good to see ya, hope everything is going well for you kid.’
 Then I ran to catch up with my cheating boyfriend who had stormed off because I had disobeyed his order.

 At some point in my singledom I went on a date with my first boyfriend and Lord was he annoying the hell out of me the entire evening.
 It was not that he was a nice guy and embraced the wholesome ways he had been raised, it was because he faked it and I could read right past his BS.
 He wasn’t interested in rekindling the flame, he was interested in saying he had won my time and my attention.

 Later on, we hung out from time to time as a way to vent, no one knows my trauma quite like he does and vice versa.
 One of those times, he brought over the box of love notes from 2007.

 We had a good laugh; who told me that I could spell anyway I wanted to?
 What does figgadealz mean?
 Which one of those hoes was I constantly complaining about? (probably the same one that my bestie Courtney Walls always complained about) Where did he get his lines from and why did I think they were cute?
 Lastly, I finally found out how he knew everything I didn’t tell him.

 Did we fall back in love?

 We do have love for each other though.
 And much like I do with my other friends old or new, if you come to me with a negative word about him/them and my response is only ‘mhm’ or ‘yup’ you should probably just shut-up.

 The old love returned and attempted to make plans to which I declined.
-What’s the point in even trying because I already know the outcome.
+What’s the point in even trying when you already know the outcome?

 It’s a no, for me.
 Forever.